kennethshsu/DDWRT/README.md

 ```
  4. If the IP pinged is not 127.0.0.1, 0.0.0.0, or something similar, ads are not currently being blocked.

-Remember, this method of adblock only work for DNS based adblocking.
+Remember, this method of adblock only work for blocking DNS-based ads.
 If an ad is served on a non-known ad server, it will come through.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)